INFP vs. INFJ: What Are the Differences?

 INFJs strengths lie in their sense of compassion and are drawn to helping people that they care about.
 These personalities can find a lot of success in compassionate roles such as counseling or mentoring positions.
 Like INFPs, INFJs are also incredibly insightful and often find it easy to understand the emotions and needs of others.

 INFJs might surprise you with their single-mindedness and drive.
-Advocates rarely settle for less than they believe they deserve or that they need to do, and can be compelling communicators when talking about their ideals.
+Counselors rarely settle for less than they believe they deserve or that they need to do, and can be compelling communicators when talking about their ideals.

 One of the main weaknesses that INFPs face is unrealistic expectations.
 When we combine Mediators’ ability to dream big with their unfocused nature and self-criticism, we get an individual who is likely to fail and think harshly about that failure.
 These dreamers can often shoot too big, leaving them vulnerable to disappointment when reality comes calling.